libvips/libvips/install.md

 much larger `vips-dev-w64-all-x.y.z.zip` includes all the file format readers that libvips supports and care should be taken before public deployment.

+The Windows binary is built
+by [build-win64](https://github.com/jcupitt/build-win64).
+This is a containerised mingw build system: on any host, install Docker, clone the project, and type `./build.sh 8.5`.
+The README has notes.

 ## Building libvips from a source tarball

 If the packaged version is too old, you might need to build from source.